JohnOiko/Rock-Paper-Scissors-CNN/README.md

 5. Five hidden dense layers.
 6. One one-hot-encode output layer.

+# Resizing and scaling
+Each image was resized to smaller dimensions so that there are fewer features and the training and predictions of the model take less time to compute.
+The aspect ratio of the images remains unchanged to preserve all the information of the image samples.

+The method of scaling the dataset applied it min max scaling.
+This is chosen as all samples are RGB images, thus each feature value's range is [0, 255], in which case min max scaling is the best scaling.

 # Implementation steps
 The notebook is split into the eleven following sectors:
 1. **Import libraries**: Imports all the necessary libraries.
 It is noted that the method cv2_imshow is used instead of cv2.imshow as the latter does not work in Google Colab.